 When a task fails to satisfactorily discriminate the candidature, a second task will be set.
-The second task will be called "supplementary task".
+The second task will be called 'supplementary task'.
 Students, parents and caregivers will be informed in writing that the supplementary task has been set.
 As no task can be discarded, a percentage of the original and supplementary task will constitute the final mark for the particular assessed task.

-3 The Award of "Zero Marks"
+3 The Award of a Zero-Mark